buildspace/buildspace-projects/NFT_Game/en/Section_0/Lesson_1_What_Are_We_Building.md

 ![](https://media3.giphy.com/media/kaoTShRCKgtjUIuJge/giphy.gif?cid=790b7611a115c871842a5b77747ba0a4c1d58b884baa5e64&rid=giphy.gif&ct=g)

 **Note: Each cohort is named after a star!
-Also, the # at the bottom right will be the # minted which depends on when you finish!**
+Also, the # at the bottom right will be the # minted which depends on when you finish!
+If you did not receive your NFT after 7 days, please reach out to either Raza or Alec on Discord!**

 ### 🤚 How to get help